Geo-Web-Project/garden/content/notes/Merging and Splitting Parcels.md

 # Introduction
 Land licensors' ability to split and merge the parcels that they control is an important part of a functioning digital land market.
 Initial claim parcel areas cannot persist unchanged forever.
 Physical land ownership will evolve.
 The use cases of Geo Web land parcels will evolve.
 The Geo Web's digital land boundaries must adapt with these forces or utility of the network will suffer.

-Beyond the spatial definition of parcel, we must address the impacts to content linking, network fee management, and [[Land Parcels Owning Tokenized Assets|nested asset ownership]] in this initiative.
+Beyond the spatial definition of parcel, we must address the impacts to content linking, network fee management, and [[Composable Land Parcel NFTs & Real Estate Development Incentives|nested asset ownership]] in this initiative.

 This document outlines the smart contract, content layer, and user interface requirements to support the merging and splitting of Geo Web land parcels.